sensei-chat/sensei/README.md

 oracle: extract_float(price) >= 10 and currency(price) == 'USD'
 ```

 Correctness rules involving two or more conversations are akin to metamorphic relations.
 These rules can refer to the input and output variables of the involved conversations via the collection conv.
 For instance, conv[0].size returns the pizza size of the first considered conversation.
-As an example, next listing defines a rule that compares any two conversations (line 3) ordering custom pizzas of the same size and drink choice (line 4).
+As an example, the next listing defines a rule that compares any two conversations (line 3) ordering custom pizzas of the same size and drink choice (line 4).
 The metamorphic relation is defined in lines 5--6, and checks that the order with more pizza toppings costs more.

 ```
 name: more_toppings_cost_more